dccircuit/IGME-235-Spring-2022/exercises/projects.md

 ### Category 3: Web-based Games or Experiences (Ignore project numbers in the URLs -- it has had different numbers in the past - it will be our Project 3 and won't have the extensive connected website that you may notice in some of these )

+#### Unchecked but High Scoring Project 3s - Fall 2022
+- workin on it.
+-
+-
+-
+-
+-

 #### Recent Games - Spring 2021
 - Survive - https://people.rit.edu/ng8975/235/project3/ (Pixi Game)